 Last updated on June 3 2020

-This information has been complied by SAJP's Executive Director Bethany Al-Haidari, who is a PhD candidate in International Human Rights Law focusing on Saudi Arabia, and holds a Masters Degree in Islamic Studies.
-This is based on extensive review of Saudi legal documents and several dozens of court cases from the personal status courts of Saudi Arabia ranging from 2011 until 2020.
-What is written is often not what is practiced in Saudi Arabia.
-This information should not be mistaken as legal counsel, and it is imperative that you seek licensed local legal counsel if you are in need of legal advice.
+This information has been complied by SAJP's Director Bethany Al-Haidari, a PhD candidate in International Human Rights Law focusing on Saudi Arabia who holds a Masters Degree in Islamic Studies.
+This analysis is based on extensive review of Saudi legal documents and several dozens of court cases from the personal status courts of Saudi Arabia ranging from 2011 until 2020.
+This information should not be mistaken as legal counsel, and it is imperative to seek licensed Saudi legal counsel for individuals seeking legal advice on the ground.

 Saudi Arabia has a wonderful and incredibly diverse population and a vibrant culture, and we understand why so many fall in love with this country and its people.
 However, what cannot be ignored is the dire systemic discrimination that is engrained into Saudi Arabia's legal system.
 Any woman seeking to marry or have children with a Saudi national or resident should be aware of Saudi law and practice, and understand that by marrying a Saudi they submit to the possibility of being subject to these laws, regardless of residency outside of Saudi Arabia.

 1. It is technically illegal for citizens of Saudi Arabia to marry foreigners.
 A Saudi national must obtain an "exception to the law", granting permission from their government to marry a foreigner.
 It can be an extremely difficult, emotional and time consuming process, which may take several years to receive response, or may never be approved at all.
 The process is not straight forward, and each application process appears to require different documentation.
 Saudi authorities reject foreign marriage contracts and Islamic marriage contracts done outside of Saudi Arabia, they must be either approved or pardoned by the Saudi government or are considered invalid.